Update (March 5, 2026): This page was updated with new official ACOTAR release details shared by Sarah J. Maas.

-If you’ve already devoured A Court of Thorns and Roses, A Court of Mist and Fury, A Court of Wings and Ruin, and most recently A Court of Silver Flames, then chances are you’re obsessively counting the days until Sarah J. Maas finally drops book 6 in the ACOTAR series.
+If you’ve already devoured A Court of Thorns and Roses, A Court of Mist and Fury, A Court of Wings and Ruin, and A Court of Silver Flames, the wait for the next ACOTAR installment finally has a real update: Sarah J. Maas has now confirmed release timing for the next books in the series.

-What Did Sarah J. Maas Say About ACOTAR 6?
+What Did Sarah J. Maas Say About ACOTAR Book 6?

 Sarah J. Maas has been teasing fans carefully over the years.
 Most recently, in July 2025, she confirmed that the first draft of ACOTAR 6 is officially complete.
 This sparked waves of excitement across social media, with fans theorizing about what Elain, Azriel, Lucien, and Mor might be up to next.